leonardo-trote/leonardo-trote/README.md

 About me
 ----

-- 📚 I'm Computer Engineering Student at Pontifical Catholic University of Rio de Janeiro - PUC-Rio
+- 📚 I'm a Computer Engineering Student at Pontifical Catholic University of Rio de Janeiro - PUC-Rio
 - 🌱 I’m currently learning Node.js
 - ⚡ Fun fact: I like to draw and create mods for Skyrim Special Edition.